Palden Jenkins, born 1950, is a polymath thinker with interests in world history, geopolitics, social development and matters of the spirit.

 A realistic visionary, he bridges that strange, uncomfortable gulf that yawns between mainstream views and alternative perspectives, and between the majority world and the rich world.

 He has developed his ideas ever since then through a long involvement in social, civic and aid projects, publishing and the movement for change.
-Having been an advisor to executives, monarchs, politicians and academics, as well as to activists, sheikhs, lamas and campaigners, he has been accustomed to working with a foot in many worlds.

-Though none of them are responsible for the contents of the report.
+None of them are responsible for the contents of the report.